 Chris is responsible for marketing the services of the Programme, product development and developing new business.

-Martin is Deputy Programme Manager.
+Martin is Deputy Head of the Meriden Programme.
 His background is in Mental Health Nursing.
 After qualifying as a Mental Health Nurse he worked as an in-patient nurse for 2 years.
 He then started working in a Community Mental Health Team and subsequently managed this team for 5 years before starting work as a Clinical Specialist for the Meriden Programme in 2004, becoming Deputy Director in 2008.

 He has been involved in various initiatives with the programme.
 He co-ordinated the Partners in Care campaign in the mental health trusts across the West Midlands in 2004-2005 and worked closely with Carers in Partnership in a number of areas.
 He was part of the group that created the DVD with NIMHE about working with families across cultures and recently has looked at measuring the outcomes of family work from the perspective of service users, families and clinical staff.

 Paula is an Occupational Therapist by profession and has worked in a variety of roles since qualifying in 1994, including In-patient Rehabilitation, Community and Assertive Outreach services.
 Paula trained in Behavioural Family Therapy in early 1998 and became a Trainer later in that year.
 Since that time she has been actively involved in working with families, clinical supervision, family work service co-ordination and staff training in the UK, Ireland and Canada.